-However, the non-binding nature of the award that is rendered under these Rules is not the only way these Rules are designed to assist the parties in potentially settling their dispute.
+However, the non-binding nature of the Award that is rendered under these Rules is not the only way these Rules are designed to assist the parties in potentially settling their dispute.
 These Rules provide all of the benefits of the informal nature of arbitration.
-The focus is on ease of use, accessibility, speed, and economy.
-The Rules do not contemplate the parties expending time and financial resources as they would in litigation or even in arbitration.
-Motions, formal discovery, and other litigationlike procedures are not included in our Employment Non-Binding Arbitration Rules, and engaging in these expensive and time-consuming procedural techniques is strongly discouraged.
+The focus is on ease of use, accessibility, speed and economy.

+The rules do not contemplate the parties expending time and financial resources as they would in litigation or even in arbitration.
+Motions, discovery, electronic discovery and other litigation-like procedures are not included in our Non-Binding Arbitration Rules, and engaging in these expensive and time-consuming procedural techniques is strongly discouraged.